 Northern NSW, in particular the Northern Rivers region, represents everything that’s great about holidays.

 Want to know more?
-This handy cheat sheet will show you why this prized patch is so easy to fall in love with.
+This handy guide will show you why this prized patch is so easy to fall in love with.

 Northern NSW is blessed with a huge collection of brilliant beaches that suit surfing, swimming, fishing, or a scenic stroll.
 These locations are home to some of many highlights: